My 20 years of Lisbon in 20 fond memories

 When you’ve lived in a place long enough, it starts to show up in your dreams (and your nightmares).
 My first urban nightmare (that’s how I call it) in Lisbon was about tram rails.
 Not trams, the rails.

-This was only made worse by a recurrent nightmare I had about getting my foot stuck on one of the rails when crossing the street and being hit by a car.
+This was only made worse by a recurrent nightmare about getting my foot stuck on one of the rails when crossing the street and being hit by a car.
 Gruesome, huh?
 To be clear, there are no stories of people’s feet getting stuck on a tram rail…

 To this day, I still don’t step on tram rails.
 If you ever see me crossing a street with tram rails doing what appears to be my own version of Monty Python’s silly walk, you’ll know why.

-There was this bar called Gringos, a kind of biker bar I guess, that we only went to twice.
-I can’t remember who recommended it the first time, but we enjoyed the music so we decided to go back a second (and last) time.
+There was this bar called Gringos, a kind of biker bar, I guess, that we only went to twice.
+I can’t remember who recommended it the first time, but we enjoyed the music, so we decided to go back a second (and last) time.

 We left shaking, still holding our beers, and walked as fast and as away from that place as possible.
 We never paid for those beers, we never returned to that bar, and I think we tossed the beer glasses into the nearest recycling bin.

-Maybe it’s not a memory to be proud of but I felt like witnessing a bar fight (ya know, like in the movies) meant that I was now living in a bad ass city.
-It doesn’t mean that at all, it just means that a couple of macho asses had too much to drink and think they’re tough.
+Maybe it’s not a memory to be proud of, but I felt like witnessing a bar fight (ya know, like in the movies) meant that I was now living in a badass city.
+It doesn’t mean that at all.
+It just means that a couple of macho asses had too much to drink and think they’re tough.

 I lived in a College dorm with 20 other women.
-Not that unusual, except that this “dorm” was actually the whole third floor of a building near Gulbenkian Foundation, with one communal living room, only one kitchen and two bathrooms with one shower and one toilet each.
+Not that unusual, except that this “dorm” was actually the whole third floor of a building near Gulbenkian Foundation, with one communal living room, only one kitchen, and two bathrooms with one shower and one toilet each.
 Yep.

-The place was cheap and it was within walking distance from College.
-It was also a last minute decision, given that my brother and I couldn’t find an apartment within our parents’ budget.
-A High School friend was staying there so I figured I’d make it work for a year.
+The place was cheap, and it was within walking distance from College.
+It was also a last-minute decision, given that my brother and I couldn’t find an apartment within our parents’ budget.
+A High School friend was staying there, so I figured I’d make it work for a year.

 That place is one of the reasons why I cringe at the idea of staying in hostels.
 Nope.
 Had my fair share of drama and people without social etiquette and hygiene standards.

-Being alone in that place was impossible and I appreciate my quiet moments without being asked fifty thousand times a day “what’s up?
+Being alone in that place was impossible, and I appreciate my quiet moments without being asked fifty thousand times a day, “what’s up?
 Are you okay?”
-Also, there was only one TV set and in the evening soap operas and rom-coms always got more votes than the X Files, and I didn’t want to stick around for that.
+Also, there was only one TV set, and in the evening, soap operas and rom-coms always got more votes than the X Files, and I didn’t want to stick around for that.

 When I had enough money for a movie ticket (and when it wasn’t raining), I’d escape and walk to Monumental in Saldanha for the midnight sessions and watched whatever movie was playing.

-Sunday Lunches at Gulbenkian
+6. Sunday lunches at Gulbenkian

 I returned there a few years ago, and those ladies are still as impatient as they used to be 20 years ago.
 I don’t know if they’re the same women, though.

 The whole thing has a rule like you can order two of these, one of those, and three of that one.
-Something like this.
-This system always made me nervous because they never gave me enough time to decide, they kept rushing me by repeating the same system over and over “you can have two of these, one of those, and three of that one!”
+Something like that.
+This system always made me nervous because they never gave me enough time to decide.
+They kept rushing me by repeating the same system over and over “you can have two of these, one of those, and three of that one!”